openapi/openapi/README.md

 ### Config can exist next places

-- a swagger-to-js property in package.json
+- a openapi property in package.json
-- a .swagger-to-jsrc file in JSON or YAML format
+- a .openapirc file in JSON or YAML format
-- a .swagger-to-jsrc.json file
+- a .openapirc.json file
-- a .swagger-to-jsrc.yaml, .swagger-to-jsrc.yml, or .swagger-to-jsrc.js file
+- a .openapirc.yaml, .openapirc.yml, or .openapirc.js file
-- a swagger-to-js.config.js file exporting a JS object
+- a openapi.config.js file exporting a JS object

 ```js
 module.exports = {